etsangsplk/go-sensor/logging/README.md

 ```

 ### HTTP Request Logging with Swagger
 Integrating request logging with Swagger generated code is easy.
 An http handler is added to the pipeline and then ctx is pulled from the http request.
-See the [ssc-observation README](https://github.com/splunk/ssc-observation) for details on how to configure the handlers.
+See the [go-observation README](https://cd.splunkdev.com/libraries/go-observation) for details on how to configure the handlers.

 Next extract the context (ctx) from the http request in each strongly-typed swagger handler.
 And then pass that ctx parameter to the functions implementing that API.
 In any function you want to use the logger just extract it from ctx using 'log := logging.From(ctx)'
 ```go